empowermint/react-appointment-planner/src/README.md

 This is a challenge project from CodeCademy's Front End Engineer career path.

 The starter code provided styles and set up the tree of components.
-My task was to implement functionality using the requirements listed below:
+My task was to implement functionality using the requirements listed below.

+### Test-driven Approach

+I was fresh off the back of learning about unit testing and had discovered React Testing Library doing my own research, so I decided to implement the functionality using the test-driven development methodology and try out these ideas in practice.

+I found the TDD approach liberating as it enabled me to work on one component at a time and to be confident they were functioning as expected before the full framework of the application was in place to support them.

+Because it was easier to test, I started with the small, presentation components first and then worked my way up to the containers - this is the opposite of how I would have approached the project without TDD.
+I don't think this made the implementation harder or slower, but it meant the working product didn't emerge until the very final stages.
+From a project perspective, I think it would be better to use a more broad-strokes approach so that the product and its features can be evaluated and adjusted earlier in the process.

 ## Requirements